Japanese asset price bubble: Background

 Early research found that the rapid increase in Japanese asset prices was largely due to the delayed action by the BOJ to address the issue.
 At the end of August 1987, the BOJ signaled the possibility of tightening monetary policy but decided to delay the decision in view of economic uncertainty related to Black Monday of 1987 in the United States.

-Later research argued an alternative view, that BOJ's reluctance to tighten monetary policy was in spite of the fact that the economy went into expansion in the second half of 1987.
+Later research argued an alternative view: that the BOJ's reluctance to tighten monetary policy was in spite of the fact that the economy went into expansion in the second half of 1987.
 The Japanese economy had just recovered from the endaka recession (日本の円高不況, Nihon no endakafukyō), which occurred from 1985 to 1986.
 The endaka recession has been closely linked to the Plaza Accord of September 1985, which led to the strong appreciation of the Japanese yen.
 The term endaka fukyō would in the future be used repeatedly to describe the many times the yen surged and the economy went into recession, posing a conundrum for business and government, trade partners, and anti-monetary interventionists.
+Economist Richard Werner says that external pressures—such as the Plaza Accord and the policy of the Ministry of Finance to reduce the official discount rate—are insufficient to explain the actions taken by the Bank of Japan that led to the bubble.

-The strong appreciation of the yen eroded the Japanese economy since the economy was led by exports and capital investment for export purposes.
+The strong appreciation of the yen eroded the Japanese economy, which was led by exports and capital investment for export purposes.
 In fact, in order to overcome the endaka recession and stimulate the local economy, an aggressive fiscal policy was adopted, mainly through the expansion of public investment.
 Simultaneously, the BOJ declared that curbing the yen's appreciation was a national priority.
 To prevent the yen from appreciating further, monetary policymakers pursued aggressive monetary easing and slashed the official discount rate to as low as 2.5% by February 1987.